House hunting in Munich: things you should know

 - Liz Frey Relocation Company

-3. Steps to rent an apartment:
+3. Steps to renting an apartment in Munich:

 - Search online for trusted websites.
 Check the recommended list above.

 - If you want to rent an apartment use the option for ‘Wohnungen zur Miete’.
 If you want to buy an apartment, search for ‘Wohnungen zum Kauf’.

 - Once you have found an interesting offer, click on ‘Anbieter kontaktieren’ where you will have the option to send the contact person a message, showing your interest in their flat and giving them your contact information.